Gilles86/prob_risk_noise/experiment/README.md

 python main.py 1 1 1 narrow # (Subject 1, session 1, run 1, narrow range condition)
 ```

+* *Note:* You can always quit the experiment by pressing *q*.
+* Note 2:* When going through the examples, pressing a button for the first ~500ms doesn't work.
+This is on purpose.
+Check out [examples.py](examples.py#L33) to see how that's implemented.

 More info about the main.py-script can be found by running
 ```sh
 python main.py --help